Sean Spence

-Sean Ryan Christopher Spence (born June 7, 1990) is a former American football linebacker.
-He was drafted by the Pittsburgh Steelers in the third round of the 2012 NFL Draft.
+Sean Ryan Christopher Spence (born June 7, 1990) is an American college football coach and former professional linebacker.
+He is the Edge Rushers coach for Western Michigan University, a position he has held since 2025.
+He was selected by the Pittsburgh Steelers in the third round of the 2012 NFL draft.
 He played college football at the University of Miami, where he was named 2008 Atlantic Coast Conference Defensive Rookie of the Year.
-Spence has also been a member of the Tennessee Titans and Indianapolis Colts.
+Spence was also a member of the Tennessee Titans and Indianapolis Colts.

-High school career
+Early life

 At Miami Northwestern High School, Spence was part of the 2007 national championship team as chosen by USA Today.
 His teammates included Lavonte David, Marcus Forston, Jacory Harris, Tommy Streeter, and Brandon Washington.
 As a senior, made more than 100 tackles, with three quarterback sacks, two interceptions (one for a TD).
 As a junior in 2006, made 147 tackles, 10 for losses, with two interceptions (one for a touchdown) and three sacks.

 Spence played in the inaugural Under Armour All-America Game.
 Considered a four-star recruit by Rivals.com, Spence was listed as the No. 13 outside linebacker in the nation.

 College career

-Playing as a true freshman, Spence was a starter in Miami’s final eight games, and ranked third on the team with 62 tackles to go along with 7.5 tackles for loss, and a pair of sacks.
+Playing as a true freshman, Spence was a starter in the University of Miami's final eight games, and ranked third on the team with 62 tackles to go along with 7.5 tackles for loss, and a pair of sacks.
 He was named to College Football News′ All-Freshman first team, as well as Rivals.com′s 2008 Freshman All-America team.

 Four weeks into the 2010 season, Spence had team-highs in tackles (38) and tackles for loss (6.5) in only four games.
 At the end of the 2011 season, Spence earned first-team All-ACC recognition for the 2011 season.
 The senior captain, who tied for fifth place in the Atlantic Coast Conference with 106 total tackles in 2011, ended the year second among all NCAA players with 47 career tackles for loss, including 14.0 in 2011.
 A semifinalist for the Butkus Award, Spence averaged 9.64 tackles per game (fourth in conference) and 1.27 tackles for loss per game (third in conference) in 2011.
 He finished the season with three sacks, one pass break-up and one forced fumble.